acampbell3000/grails-picasa/README.txt

             Picasa web service.
 Reduces web service calls to the Google GData API and increases performance.
     * cacheTimeout - How long the cache is valid before being purged.
+    * backgroundRetrieveLimit - Used by the background thread to limit the number of previous and subsequent photos retrieved.
     * useGridListing - By default, display albums and photos using a grid layout.
     * rssManagingEditor = Name of author managing the RSS feed.